play-with-docker/play-with-docker.github.io/_posts/2016-10-25-beginner-linux.markdown

 $DOCKERID/linux_tweet_app:1.0
 ```

-> Remember from the Dockerfile, `usr/share/nginx/html` is where are html files are stored for the web app.
+> Remember from the Dockerfile, `usr/share/nginx/html` is where the html files are stored for the web app.

 2. The [website](/){:data-term=".term1"}{:data-port="80"} should be running